tixu/jiralert/config/Home.md

 ## Overview

-JIRAlert implements Alertmanager's webhook HTTP API and connects to one or more JIRA instances to create highly configurable JIRA issues.
-One issue is created per distinct group key — as defined by the [`group_by`](https://prometheus.io/docs/alerting/configuration/#<route>) parameter of Alertmanager's `route` configuration section — but not closed when the alert is resolved.
+JIRAlert implements Alertmanager's webhook HTTP API and connects to one  JIRA instances to create highly configurable JIRA issues.
+One issue is created per distinct alert in the alert group but not closed when the alert is resolved.
 The expectation is that a human will look at the issue, take any necessary action, then close it.
 If no human interaction is necessary then it should probably not alert in the first place.

 If a corresponding JIRA issue already exists but is resolved, it is reopened.
 A JIRA transition must exist between the resolved state and the reopened state — as defined by `reopen_state` — or reopening will fail.
 Optionally a "won't fix" resolution — defined by `wont_fix_resolution` — may be defined: a JIRA issue with this resolution will not be reopened by JIRAlert.